Association of Sound Designers: Formation

 In December 2009, Gregg Fisher organised a series of meetings with a small group of sound designers to start discussing the formation of an association for sound designers.
 This group of sound designers formed a steering committee and began discussing what such an organisation should do and how it might exist.
 The steering committee consisted of: Gareth Fry, Gareth Owen, Paul Arditti, Ian Dickinson, Carolyn Downing, John Leonard, Nela Brown, Steven Brown, Gregg Fisher, David McSeveney, and Christopher Shutt.
-From this steering committee, the Association of Sound Designers was born, helmed by chairman Gareth Fry.